ofelix03/transformer/README.md

 ## Other API's on \Ofelix03\Transformer\Tranformer
 * **Tranformer::isStrict(): bool**

-	This checks whether the tranformation should  be done in strict mode or not.
+	This checks whether the transformation should  be done in strict mode or not.
 Strict mode, first checks if the $reqKeys is equal in length to the $morphKeys and throws an exception if they are not.
 Returns boolean (TRUE|FALSE).

 * **Transformer::setStrict($mode = false)**

 	This allows you to set the mode for the transformation.
-The default mode is ```FALSE```, if no argument is passed.
+The default mode is `FALSE` if no argument is passed.

 * **Transformer::isTransformed(): bool**

-	Checks whether  the data has already been transformed, this help save wasting time, transforming data that has already been transformed.
+	Checks whether the data (or payload) has already been transformed, this help save time, not transforming data that has already been transformed but instead getting the transformed data with `Transformer::getMorphedData()`.

 * **Transformer::setRequestKeys(array $reqKeys = [])**

-	This method allows you to set the $request keys after you've already created an instance of  ```Ofelix03\Transformer\Transformer``` class.
+	This method allows you to set the $request keys after you've already created an instance of  `Ofelix03\Transformer\Transformer` class.
-	**NB**: If this method is to be called, it should be called before calling ```Transformer::transform()```, else a run-time exception is thrown.
+	**NB**: If this method is to be called, it should be called before calling `Transformer::transform()` else a run-time exception is thrown.

 * **Transformer::setMorphKeys(array $morphKeys = [])**

-	This method allows ou to set the keys that are to replace the $request keys during the transformation
+	This method allows you to set the keys that are to replace the $request keys during the transformation

 * **Transformer::setRequestPayload(array $data)**

 	This is used to set the data that needs to be transformed.
 This can be used to override, the request data set during the construction of the transformer object.
-	NB: Call this method before invoking `Tranformer::transform()`
+	**NB**: Call this method before invoking `Tranformer::transform()`

 * **Transformer::transform($reqPayload = [], $strictMode = false): array**

 	This is the method that does the magic, transforming keys to other speicified keys.
-And also type casting, if specified.
+And also type casting values, if specified.

 	+ *$reqPayload*
 		This argument is optional.
 This is the data upon which the transformation is applied on, using the $requestKeys and $morphKeys definitions

 	+ *$strictMode*
 		This second argument indicates the mode used for the transformation.
 It's optional.
+Remember this can also be set with the `Transformer::setStrict()` as discussed earlier.

 * **Transformer::getMorphedData(): array**